zied-2023/prompt-powerhouse-lab/replit.md

 ## Overview

 This is a full-stack web application built with React/TypeScript frontend and Express backend, designed as a prompt engineering platform called "Prompt Powerhouse".
 The application allows users to generate, improve, and manage AI prompts through a sophisticated interface with multi-language support and theme customization.
+The application now includes full database integration with PostgreSQL for persistent data storage.

+## Recent Changes

+**July 11, 2025 - Database Integration Complete**
+- Added PostgreSQL database with comprehensive schema
+- Implemented DatabaseStorage replacing in-memory storage
+- Created full CRUD API endpoints for categories, prompts, and prompt sessions
+- Successfully tested database connectivity and operations
+- Fixed language selector dropdown by adding missing translation keys

 ## User Preferences